sifive/wake/share/doc/wake/tutorial.md

 `infoH`) specified on the command-line, with any additional command-line arguments passed to that function.
 This is the second reason for the `_args`: this form of invocation requires a function which can take a `List String` containing any following command-line arguments.
+In this case, it was `Nil` since nothing followed the `wake infoH`, but if we had written `wake infoH example` then `_args` would have been `"example", Nil`.

 Each executed job -- in other words, when wake calls out to an external program -- is recorded, and we can retrieve all the information about them as desired.